RhiH/studio_gallery/README.md

 # Deployment

-Django was used throughout the project.
-It is necessary to install Django to create the apps required to run the site.

-Set up Elephant SQL for project

-Set up Heroku for project

-Link Elephant SQL with Heroku project area.

-Set up AWS with necessary S3 bucket for static files, policy, group, user and link with appropriate keys to heroku.

-Ensure all necessary keys - secret and public are stored in config vars on Heroku.

-Add new webhook endpoint to Stripe for Heroku.

 Deployment Requirements

 This site was developed using a [GitPod](https://gitpod.io/ "Link to GitPod") workspace.
 The code was commited to [Git](https://git-scm.com/ "Link to Git") and pushed to [GitHub](https://github.com/ "Link to GitHub") using the terminal.
+Django was used throughout the project.
+It is necessary to install Django to create the apps required to run the site.

 python Documentation is based on Python v3.8
 PIP package installer